European resident: how to look for work in France?

 You do not receive unemployment benefits from your previous country of residence

-You must request the U1 portable document from the competent institution of your former European employment status.
+You must request the portable document U1 from the competent institution of your former European State of Employment.

-This form summarises the periods of insurance or employment completed in the territory of a Member State of the European Union, the European Economic Area or Switzerland.
+This form summarizes the periods of insurance or employment completed in the territory of a Member State of the European Union, the European Economic Area or Switzerland.

-The amount of your allowance paid by Pôle emploi is based on the only remuneration received during your period of employment in France.
+The amount of your allowance paid by Pôle emploi is based solely on the remuneration received during your period of employment in France.

-Remuneration received in respect of an activity carried out in your European country of origin is therefore not taken into account when calculating the amount of the allowance in France.
+Remuneration received for an activity carried out in your European country of origin is therefore not taken into account for the calculation of the amount of the allowance in France.

-To enter and search for a job in France, you must also inform yourself, before you leave, about the maintenance of your health insurance rights in France.
-If your rights are maintained, you will obtain a certificate of entitlement to health insurance benefits from your previous membership (European Health Insurance Card or the certificate in lieu or portable document S1).
+To enter and look for a job in France, you must also inform yourself, before you leave, about the maintenance of your rights to health insurance in France.
+If your rights are maintained, you will obtain, from your previous insurance fund, a certificate of entitlement to health insurance benefits (European Health Insurance Card or certificate in lieu or portable document S1).

-If you do not have a period of maintenance of your rights provided for by your previous country of affiliation, contact the primary health insurance fund of your place of residence in France.
-It will examine your rights to the Universal Health Insurance Protection (PUMA), based on the criteria of stable and regular residence in France.
+In the absence of a period of retention of your rights provided for by your previous country of affiliation, contact the primary health insurance fund of your place of residence in France.
+It will examine your rights to Universal Health Insurance Protection (PUMA), based on the criterion of stable and regular residence in France.

 Warning

-If you are inactive, the benefit of the Puma is not automatic.
-It will depend on your situation regarding the right to stay.
+if you are inactive, the benefit of Puma is not automatic.
+It will depend on your situation with regard to the right of residence.

 Please note